primer3-org/primer3/README.txt

 PRIMER_TM_SANTALUCIA (int, default 0)

 Specifies details of melting temperature calculation.
+(New in
+v.
+1.1.0, added by Maido Remm and Triinu Koressaar.)

 A value of 1 (recommended) directs primer3 to use the table of thermodynamic values and the method for melting temperature